|

 of the best ways to keep them involved is for them to see that they

-have or can learn drawing ability.
-The things that give us self-esteem
+have some drawing ability.
+Those things that give us self-esteem

 Therefore, this author feels that all children should have learning